Happy Chandler

 Albert Benjamin "Happy" Chandler Sr. (July 14, 1898 – June 15, 1991) was an American politician from Kentucky.
 He represented Kentucky in the U.S. Senate and served as its 44th and 49th governor.
-Aside from his political positions, he also served as the second Commissioner of Baseball from 1945 to 1951 and was inducted into the Baseball Hall of Fame in 1982.
-His grandson, Ben Chandler, later served as congressman for Kentucky's Sixth District.
+Aside from his political positions, he also served as the second commissioner of baseball from 1945 to 1951 and was inducted into the Baseball Hall of Fame in 1982.
+His grandson, Ben Chandler, later served as representative for Kentucky's Sixth District.

 A multi-sport athlete during his college days at Transylvania College, Chandler briefly considered a career in professional baseball before deciding to pursue a law degree.
-After graduation, he entered politics and was elected as a Democrat to the Kentucky Senate in 1928.
-Two years later, he was elected lieutenant governor, serving under Governor Ruby Laffoon.
+After graduation, he entered politics and was elected as a Democrat to the Kentucky Senate in 1929.
+Two years later, he was elected 36th lieutenant governor, serving under Governor Ruby Laffoon.
 Chandler and Laffoon disagreed on the issue of instituting a state sales tax and when Chandler, the presiding officer in the state senate, worked to block the legislation, Laffoon's allies in the General Assembly stripped him of many of his statutory powers.
 The tax then passed by a narrow margin.
 Knowing that Laffoon would try to select his own successor at the Democratic nominating convention, Chandler waited until Laffoon left the state—leaving Chandler as acting governor—and called the legislature into session to enact a mandatory primary election bill.
 The bill passed, and in the ensuing primary, Chandler defeated Laffoon's choice, Thomas Rhea.
 He then went on to defeat Republican King Swope by the largest margin of victory for a Kentucky gubernatorial race at that time.
 As governor, Chandler oversaw the repeal of the sales tax, replacing the lost revenue with new excise taxes and the state's first income tax.
 He also enacted a major reorganization of state government, realizing significant savings for the state.
 He used these savings to pay off the state debt and improve the state's education and transportation systems.